XiaotaoChen/model-quantization/README.md

 # QTool: A low bit quantization toolbox for computer vision neural networks

-This project is a collection of toolboxs targeting at quantizing the image classification neural network into low bit counterparts.
+This project is a collection of toolboxs targeting at quantizing the image classification neural networks into low bit counterparts.
 Associated projects demonstrate that this project can be easily employed for other computer vision tasks, such as detection and segmentation.

 ## Dashboard